AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 We've organized the content into 4 themed weeks.
 Based on your role with the topic, you can choose specific weeks or posts to check out.
 If you are new to Azure AI development, we recommend you read the posts in order.

+* **🚀 Kick starting April AI | March 17 | Everyone**

+    Learn the Microsoft perspective on the future of AI from John Montgomery, Corporate Vice President.

+* **🏁 Fundamentals | April 3 ~ 9 | Everyone**

-* **🏁 Fundamentals** of Azure OpenAI, Azure ML, AI for Accessibility, and Responsible AI.
-This week should be of interest to everyone
+    This week explores the fundamentals of Azure AI Services like OpenAI, Azure ML, as well as AI for Accessibility, and Responsible AI.
+This week will be of interest to everyone

-* **👩‍💻 Build intelligent apps** with Azure AI services like Azure OpenAI or with local ML models.
-This week is for app developers wanting to build intelligent apps using models or services trained by others.
+* **👩‍💻 Build intelligent apps | April 10 ~ 16 | AI App Developers**

+    This week is for developers wanting to build intelligent apps using models or services trained by others.

+* **🧑🏽‍🔬 Model development | April 17 ~ 23 | ML Developers**

-* **🧑🏽‍🔬 Building and managing ML models** with Azure ML, MLOps and Responsible AI.
-This week is for Data Scientists, ML, or MLOps Engineers who build and manage ML models.
+    This week is for Data Scientists, AI, ML, or MLOps engineers building models or managing models through to production.

-* **🏭 Workshop** your way through beginners content for Data Scientist, AL, ML, MLOps, and two cognitive services labs.
+* **🏭 Workshops | April 24 ~ 30 | Everyone.**

+    The last week of April is a series of workshops and curriculum for Data Scientists, AL, ML, MLOps engineers, and AI App Developers.
 This week is for everyone.

 ![Image showing various technologies used in low code dev](../../../static/img/azure-ai.png)